Singapore Permanent Residence (PR) grants foreign nationals the right to live and work in Singapore

 • Serve 2 years of full-time NS upon reaching 18 years old

-• Fulfill annual reservist obligations (Operationally Ready NS) until age 40–50
+• Fulfill annual reservist obligations until age 40–50

 Failure to fulfill NS obligations can result in serious legal consequences, including fines and imprisonment.